Africa hub page

 The Big Five are all present in Africa; along with the lion this includes the rhino, buffalo, hippo and leopard.
 These animals are amongst the largest and most dangerous in the whole continent.
 There’s also elephant, giraffe, zebra, hyena, jackals, cheetah, wildebeest, gazelles, antelope and crocodiles.

-Cheetahs, wildebeest just two of the animals on view on an African tour
+Cheetahs & wildebeest – just 2 of the animals on an African tour

-You may see many of these animals incidentally as you travel by truck from one destination to another but the best opportunities to get up close and see the wildlife is by visiting a national park.
-There are many of these around the continent and it’s worth visiting several as you could find different animals in each one.
+You may see many of these animals incidentally as you travel by overland safari truck.
+The best opportunities to get up close and see the wildlife is by visiting a national park.
+There are many of these around the continent and it’s worth visiting several to see all the animals.

 At Etosha Pan National Park in Namibia, you can watch the animals during the evening with the help of floodlit water holes.
 Wildlife often behaves very differently at night and you may see creatures who don’t venture out during the heat of the day.